Category: Fiction/Historical – Paperback: 224 pages – Publisher: Abacus (Hachette) – Source: Charity Shop

 Bainbridge is just too cold a writer to make me feel any connection to these characters.
 I am not sure if this is deliberate and I am supposed to feel that in some ways the loss of the first class was A Good Thing, that this glittering world that opens up and welcomes you only if you have the money or the right name deserves the end it comes to.
 I just know that I read this and didn’t want the Morgans of the world to prosper and continue.
 Is it hideous that I wanted the ship to go down and only the third class passengers to survive at the end of the book?
 Perhaps if the relationships on board had seemed warmer than the cold, black depths beneath the ship I’d have felt differently.

-I’d urge you to read A Night To Remember by Walter Lord instead.
-Based on real testimony from those who survived it always puts a lump in my throat.
+Ironically I’d urge you to avoid this unemotional fictional account and grab a copy of the non-fiction account offered in A Night To Remember by Walter Lord instead.
+Based on real testimony from those who survived it’s far more interesting and much more moving than this.